Potato Curry

 Step 1

-Boil the potatoes in a larger saucepan.
-When it starts to boil, lower the heat and leave for 30-40 minutes.
+Boil the potatoes in a large saucepan.
+Once boiling, reduce the heat and simmer for 30-40 minutes.

-Try them with a knife, if they come in easily, drain the hot water, pour the cold water twice and peel them.
+Test with a knife; if it inserts easily, drain the hot water, rinse with cold water twice, and peel the potatoes.

 Potato Curry - Step 1